timboudreau/audio_unit_rust_demo/README.md

 Misc Audio Unit Build, Run and Registration Quirks
 --------------------------------------------------

-A few magic strings are created with in the Audio Unit template wizard in Audio Unit which can cause misbehavior if they deviate from un- or barely-documented patterns:
+A few magic strings are created within the Audio Unit template wizard in Audio Unit which can cause misbehavior if they deviate from un- or barely-documented patterns:

  * That 4-letter ascii *Manufacturer Code* **really** must contain a capital letter or